mano-at-sdsc/published-documentation/Quickstart.md

 ## Approving your submission

 One person at your DCC will have the role of Data Approver.
 This person verifies that a datapackage is acceptable to the DCC and approves it for inclusion in the next data release.
 Although DCCs can have any number of Reviewable Submissions, each can have only a single Approved Submission for public release.
-See [How to approve your datapackage](./How-to-approve-your-datapackage)
+See [How to approve your datapackage](./How-to-approve-your-datapackage). **A datapackage must be approved by a DCC approver before it becomes part of the public CFDE portal**

 ## Troubleshooting